Trojan War: Iliad

 Chryses, a priest of Apollo and father of Chryseis, came to Agamemnon to ask for the return of his daughter.
 Agamemnon refused, and insulted Chryses, who prayed to Apollo to avenge his ill-treatment.
 Enraged, Apollo afflicted the Achaean army with plague.
-Agamemnon was forced to return Chryseis to end the plague, and took Achilles' concubine Briseis as his own.
+Agamemnon was forced to return Chryseis to end the plague, and took Achilles's concubine Briseis as his own.
 Enraged at the dishonour Agamemnon had inflicted upon him, Achilles decided he would no longer fight.
 He asked his mother, Thetis, to intercede with Zeus, who agreed to give the Trojans success in the absence of Achilles, the best warrior of the Achaeans.

 After the withdrawal of Achilles, the Achaeans were initially successful.
 Both armies gathered in full for the first time since the landing.
 Menelaus and Paris fought a duel, which ended when Aphrodite snatched the beaten Paris from the field.
 With the truce broken, the armies began fighting again.
 Diomedes won great renown amongst the Achaeans, killing the Trojan hero Pandaros and nearly killing Aeneas, who was only saved by his mother, Aphrodite.
 With the assistance of Athena, Diomedes then wounded the gods Aphrodite and Ares.
 During the next days, however, the Trojans drove the Achaeans back to their camp and were stopped at the Achaean wall by Poseidon.
-The next day, though, with Zeus' help, the Trojans broke into the Achaean camp and were on the verge of setting fire to the Achaean ships.
-An earlier appeal to Achilles to return was rejected, but after Hector burned Protesilaus' ship, he allowed his relative and best friend Patroclus to go into battle wearing Achilles' armour and lead his army.
+The next day, though, with Zeus's help, the Trojans broke into the Achaean camp and were on the verge of setting fire to the Achaean ships.
+An earlier appeal to Achilles to return was rejected, but after Hector burned Protesilaus's ship, he allowed his companion Patroclus to go into battle wearing Achilles's armour and lead his army.
 Patroclus drove the Trojans all the way back to the walls of Troy, and was only prevented from storming the city by the intervention of Apollo.
-Patroclus was then killed by Hector, who took Achilles' armour from the body of Patroclus.
+Patroclus was then killed by Hector, who took Achilles's armour from the body of Patroclus.